 Fruit pies, cookies, and cream pies planted a seed that grew.
 Tilt is one of those “order at the counter” type restaurants with great food and few frills.

 We came back after dinner and ordered the coconut cream pie along with a triple-layered brownie.
 The coconut pie was full of toasted coconut flavor and had a Mt Hood sized layer of whipped cream on top.
 The brownie was saved for our flight home and was chocked full of peanut buttercream and deep chocolate flavor.

 Not all is well

-In the end we found a world-class food and drink destination and would highly recommend Portland.
-The creativity is evident in art, food, craft beers, ciders and wine.
+In the end, we found a world-class food and drink destination and would highly recommend Portland.
+Creativity is evident in art, food, craft beers, ciders, and wine.
 With so much to see and do in a condensed area most will have a great time in the City of Roses.
 Just be sure and bring a rain jacket or umbrella.

 Where to stay